Overview of Montana Taxes

 Montana Property Taxes

 In part, rates in Montana are low because the system is structured to reduce the burden on homeowners.
-Owner-occupied residential properties are eligible for a 47% exemption, far higher than the exemption offered to commercial and industrial properties.
-Below we will take a closer look at that exemption and other important Montana tax rules.
+The taxable value (the value on which your taxes are based) for an owner-occupied residential property is only a small percentage of the property’s market value.
+Commercial and business property also receive big exemptions.
+Below we will take a closer look at Montana’s tax rates and other important information for you to consider.

 How Montana Property Taxes Are Calculated

-Property taxes in Montana are based on your total tax rate and the taxable value your home.
-Taxable value is based on your home’s market value but is calculated by the state of Montana using a somewhat complicated formula.
+Property taxes in Montana are based on your total tax rate and the taxable value of your home.
+Taxable value is based on your home’s market value, but the state of Montana calculates it using a somewhat complicated formula.

-First, property is reappraised by state assessors once every six years to match the current market value.
-If that reappraised value is greater than the previous value, the difference is phased in over the course of the following six years.
-That means there is a six year lag between your current market value and the value on which your taxes are based, which makes the impact of increases in taxes less jarring and more gradual.
+First, residential property is reappraised by state assessors once every two years.
+(Reappraisal occurred every six years prior to 2015.)
+The goal of the reappraisal is to match the current market value for each property.
+If the reappraised value is greater than the previous value, the difference is phased in over the course of the two-year reappraisal cycle.
+That means there is a slight lag between your current market value and the value on which your taxes are based.

 Montana Property Tax Rates

-Tax rates in Montana are largely determined at the local level by cities, counties and school districts.
+Cities, counties and school districts largely determine tax rates in Montana.
 The state also collects statewide taxes to support education.
 Tax rates are expressed in mills, or as millage rates.
 A mill equals $1 for every $1,000 of taxable value, while a millage rate is a mill expressed as a decimal.
-1 mill is equivalent to a millage rate of 0.001.
+For example, 1 mill is equivalent to a millage rate of 0.001.

 While your tax bill will reflect a millage rate, a good way of comparing tax rates from one area to the next is an effective tax rate.
 This is equal to annual property taxes as a percentage of home value.
 The table below shows average effective property tax rates for every county in Montana.